BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 - Your Focus is equal to (Mind - 2) + (2 x Arcana).
 - Choose your first discipline and learn two rank 0 spells for it.
 - Whenever you gain a rank in Arcana, learn two new spells of equal or lower rank for any discipline you learned or adopt a new discipline and learn one rank 0 spell for it.
-- You must be holding an arcane conduit in your hand to cast arcane spells.
+- You must be holding an arcane conduit as a spellcasting anchor in your hand to cast arcane spells.

 **Arcane Disciplines**